suffolklibraries/lgc/content/collections/events/stour-shed-10-09.md

     content:
       -
         type: text
-        text: 'Traditional garden sheds can often be quite solitary in nature, while Men’s Shed are quite the opposite They are about social connections and friendship building, sharing skills and knowledge and of course, laughter. '
+        text: 'Traditional garden sheds can often be quite solitary in nature, while Men’s Shed are quite the opposite.
+They are about social connections and friendship building, sharing skills and knowledge and of course, laughter. '
   -
     type: paragraph
     attrs: